direvus/datastructures/README.md

 hashmap
 -------

-A hashmap implementation backed by singly-linked lists, using a very basic key hashing function.
+A hashmap implementation backed by singly-linked lists, using a very basic (and fast) key hashing function, supporting dynamic resizing.